Built for the moment your story gets too big to manage by hand.

 Lynz was trying to keep track of a fantasy world with a growing list of characters, multiple books, layered relationships, and continuity details scattered across notes and memory.
 That friction steals writing time.
 It also wears down your trust in your own material.

-You should be able to ask simple questions about your book without stopping to rebuild the context first.
+You should be able to inspect simple facts about your book without stopping to rebuild the context first.

 The answer

-One working space for the world you are already building.
+One searchable database for the world you are already building.

 Core areas